ExpediaDotCom/haystack/docs/subsystems/subsystems.md

 #### Client
 We have an [OpenTracing][opentracing] compliant client to facilitate easy integrations with the ecosystem.
-Currently, the we only support clients directly integrated with the OpenTracing API and don't have compatibility built-in to deal with other tracing systems.
+Currently, we only support clients directly integrated with the OpenTracing API and don't have compatibility built-in to deal with other tracing systems.